USS Antietam guided-missile cruiser runs aground, leaks oil

 The US has deployed a vessel to monitor the area for any visible signs of oil on the shoreline and vowed to initiate immediate clean-up procedures if any is detected.

-The USS Antietam was able to safely return to Yokosuka Naval base with the help of tug boats following the incident and continuing inspections show that oil is no longer leaking from the ship, the Navy said.
+The USS Antietam was able to safely return to Yokosuka Naval Base with the help of tug boats following the incident and continuing inspections show that oil is no longer leaking from the ship, the Navy said.

 An investigation is underway to assess the full extent of the damage to the ship, according to the Navy.